 'I don’t need to get my child vaccinated because I am breastfeeding'

 Breast milk does contain some antibodies which are passed to the baby, especially in the first few days.
-However, this ‘passive immunity’ wears off after a few weeks, and after that breastfeeding offers very little protection from serious infectious diseases.
+However, the antibodies that get passed on are general ones (immunoglobulin A, or IgA) and the protection they give is mainly for gut infections that cause diarrhoea.
+Antibodies against other serious infectious diseases (immunoglobulin G, or IgG) do not get passed on in breast milk, although they can transfer to the baby across the placenta before birth.
+In any case, the ‘passive immunity’ given by breast milk is quite weak and only lasts for a few months.
+After that breastfeeding offers very little protection from any infectious diseases.
 It is therefore best to get your child vaccinated even if you are breastfeeding long-term.

 'A good diet and plenty of exercise will help to prevent my children from getting infectious diseases'